 Yet as WNBA Fit ambassador and recently-hired University of San Francisco women's basketball coach Jennifer Azzi described in her opening remarks to the students and teachers seated at mid-court, the WNBA is in "a unique position to bring attention to social ills in the world".

-"Obviously with obesity and other health issues, we think this is a very important cause," said Azzi, who also founded Azzi Training has also been abroad working with youth programs.
+"Obviously with obesity and other health issues, we think this is a very important cause," said Azzi, who also founded Azzi Training and has been abroad working with youth programs.
 "To be able to use the platform of basketball and professional athletics to affect youth and get them to understand whether or not they're going to ever become great athletes or not, you can learn a lot of valuable principles of taking care of yourself through playing basketball and through playing sports."

 As the WNBA continues to establish itself as a different but not inferior from of basketball in comparison to the NBA, the value of the league beyond basketball was present in the reasoning for why the pros participated.